adityaprabhu16/alure-landing/portfolio-app/README.md

  - rafce
  - unsplash.com for royalty free images (copy image address directly.)
  - TODO: Fix the max-min widths for some media queries, especially within Home page route for the <Work /> component.
+ - TODO (04/22/2025): Fix the word "Japanese Beetles" so that it has a color gradient".